 4. Using Black-Box Models With No Explainability

-Candidates can handle being rejected.
-Being rejected with no explanation is another matter.
-That is the core of Mobley v.
-Workday, which in May 2025 was certified as a nationwide class action covering every applicant over 40 who went through Workday’s AI applicant screening from September 2020 forward.
-The plaintiffs’ case rests heavily on the fact that rejections came with no insight into how the AI decided.
+Black-box AI screening creates both a candidate-trust crisis and a legal liability.
+Job seekers can handle rejection.
+Being rejected with no explanation - that is the core of Mobley v.
+Workday, which in May 2025 was certified as a nationwide class action covering every applicant over 40 who went through Workday’s AI screening from September 2020 forward.
+Plaintiffs in the case argued that rejections came with no insight into how the AI decided.

 The fix.
 Require per-candidate score breakdowns from any AI screening tool you buy or renew.
 Which signals drove the score.
 Which were missing.
 What weight each carried.
 If the vendor says “that’s proprietary,” escalate or pick a different vendor.
 Colleen Riccinto, Founder and President at Cyber Talent Search, put it well when describing why Pin’s approach works: “Pin takes the critical thinking your brain already does and puts it on steroids.
 I can target specific company types and industries in my search and let the software handle the kind of strategic thinking I’d normally have to do on my own.”
 The point of explainable AI is that you still see the reasoning, just faster.